-One day in the spring of 2010, Anat Admati, a finance and economics professor at the Stanford Graduate School of Business, opened up a well-known textbook on banking and was astonished by what she saw.
+One day in the spring of 2010, Anat Admati, a finance and economics professor at Stanford GSB, opened up a well-known textbook on banking and was astonished by what she saw.
 "It basically has things in it that are in direct conflict with what we teach in basic finance," she said.
 "It was shocking.
 It was absolutely shocking."
 She stormed into colleague Paul Pfleiderer's office.
 "I've had it," she told him.
 "I've heard enough nonsense.
 This is it.
 I don't care what anyone says.
 There is something wrong with banking.
 At all levels."

 For Admati, it marked a turning point.
 In the 27 years since receiving her PhD in operations research from Yale, her scholarly pursuits had been primarily dedicated to a highly technical, theoretical sort of work that focused on real-life topics such as bargaining and shareholder activism, but did so from a perspective likely to be of interest mainly, or perhaps exclusively, to other scholars.
 But when Lehman Brothers collapsed and the industry went into free fall, her own field of study, finance, was suddenly taking center-stage in a far broader debate.
 And slowly at first, but relentlessly and with increasing speed, Admati began asking questions and pushing back against some of the biggest players in the global economy.